aojea/k8s-aws-ipv6/README.md

 ## Creating the cluster with Kubeadm

-**NOTE**: Kubelet node-ip autodiscovery pending https://github.com/kubernetes/kubernetes/pull/88164
+Kubelet IPv6 node IP autodiscovery is only available in kubernetes 1.18+

-Without this patch, you have to configure the kubelet node-ip to use the node IPv6 address adding `--node-ip=NODE_IPV6_ADDRESS` in `/var/lib/kubelet/kubeadm-flags.env` and restarting the kubelet `systemctl restart kubelet`
+In previous kubernetes versions you have to configure the kubelet node-ip to use the node IPv6 address adding `--node-ip=NODE_IPV6_ADDRESS` in `/var/lib/kubelet/kubeadm-flags.env` and restarting the kubelet `systemctl restart kubelet`